 Is this process accessible to those with disabilities?

 We do our best to serve our participants with disabilities and/or impairments.
 Please let us know if you require accommodation and we will provide an interpreter or provide information in a more accessible format.

 What about non-English speakers?

 Family Caregiver Navigator uses on-demand interpretation services to serve non-English speaking participants via telephone in over a dozen languages.
 Email and text communication is only available in English at this time.
-Spanish outreach materials will be available in late fall 2020.
+See our Español section for a downloadable postcard and explanation of our program.